eyo-chen/expense-tracker/README.md

 _If you prefer viewing videos to reading, I suggest skipping this part and instead watching the video._

-I'd like to share three details in this project with you here.
+I'd like to share three details about this project with you here.

 ## 1. Format the representation of money

 In order to offer a clear representation of money, when there are three additional digits, I use a "," to separate them.
 Instead of presenting $2930, it's more straightforward to show $2,930.
-Also, when the price is exceedingly huge, showing the precise numbers gets too verbose, therefore I use English characters to indicate the high price.
-For example, 1,000,000 = 1M (million), 1,000,000,000 = 1B (billion), and 1,000,000,000,000 = 1T. (trillion).
+Also, when the price is exceedingly high, showing the precise numbers gets too verbose, so I use English characters to indicate the high price.
+For example, 1,000,000 = 1M (million), 1,000,000,000 = 1B (billion), and 1,000,000,000,000 = 1T (trillion).
 Instead of displaying 23,000,000,000, just display 23B.
-This feature allows users easily recognize the proper quantity of money while while maintaining the structure of user interface.
+This feature allows users to easily recognize the proper quantity of money while maintaining the structure of the user interface.

 ## 2. When constructing a pie chart, prevent users from entering inaccurate data